 This is another versatile pack from Timbuk2.
 It’s a great everyday backpack, but at the same time, it has plenty of features that also make it an awesome travel backpack.
 So, if you are looking to kill two birds with one stone, this just might be the pack for you.

 For one thing, the two separate compartments of the backpack is what makes it a great everyday backpack.
-You then get a large compartment with laptop sleeve that can store a lot of your clothes, what with its overall 28-liter capacity.
-And there’s also a large pocket on the front part of the backpack, with lots of organisation pockets for any smaller travel necessities.
+You then get a large compartment with a laptop sleeve that can store a lot of your clothes, with its overall 28-liter capacity.
+And there’s also a large pocket on the front part of the backpack, with lots of organization pockets for any smaller travel necessities.

 This backpack also has padded shoulder straps and backpanel that will ensure your carrying comfort.
 And there’s also a sternum strap so that you never have to worry about one of those shoulder straps budging an inch.

 Overall, I think the best feature of the Authority is its versatility.
-Yes, it’s great for travel, but you can also use it for daily commute, since it’s not really that big.
+Yes, it’s great for travel, but you can also use it for the daily commute since it’s not really that big.
 If you want to know more about it, you can check out the detailed review I did earlier.

 It’s time to check out some backpacks that can perfectly fit into your everyday life.
 And to note something; since we focused more on Timbuk2 backpacks in the previous section of the review, we are going to focus more on the Chrome ones in this section.